We may earn money or products from the companies mentioned in this post.

 Visibility: 15 – 30 meters (50 – 100 feet)

-Currents: gentle, but can be strong
+Currents: often gentle, but can be strong

-Surface conditions: calm in season (March and April and from September to December)
+Surface Conditions: calm in season (March and April and from September to December)

-Water temperature: 26 – 29°C (79-84°F)
+Water Temperature: 26 – 29°C (79-84°F)

-Experience level: intermediate-advanced
+Experience Level: intermediate-advanced

-Number of dive sites: ~25 (plus ~30 more in the greater Lucipara and Ambon/Seram/Nusa Laut region)
+Number of Dive Sites: ~25 (plus ~30 more in the greater Lucipara and Ambon/Seram/Nusa Laut region)

 Distance: ~125 miles (200 kilometers) east-southeast of Ambon (14 hours), 200 miles (320 kilometers miles) southwest of Sorong (West Papua, 16 hours)